pirovc/ganon/README.md

 ### --offset (classify)

-`--offset` can be used to speed-up analysis by skiping k-mers. `--offset 1` will check every k-mer of the sequences to be classified. `--offset 3` will only evaluate every 3rd k-mer for the input sequences.
+`--offset` can be used to speed-up analysis by skiping k-mers. `--offset 1` will check every k-mer of the sequences to be classified. `--offset n` will only evaluate every nth k-mer of the input sequences.
+For `--offset 1` there are possible performance improvements by disabling this function in compilation time with `-DGANON_OFFSET=OFF` (default is `ON`).

 ### --max-bloom-size and --bin-length (build)